eug17/angular-ycarousel/readme.md

 Simple add ycarousel to the element and ycarousel-after-change as callback function, it will return active slide index after animation end;
+ycarousel-data-change - as trigger if changed amount containers

 # also can specify some params: